74

-The Benefits of a Playgroup
+The Benefits of a Toddler Playgroup

 The first day we went to playgroup, I wasn’t sure what to expect.
-I had been part of a mom’s group when we lived in the city just after Sunshine’s birth, but there had never been opportunity to attend a playgroup.
+I’d been part of a mom’s group when we lived in the city just after Sunshine’s birth, but there had never been opportunity to attend a playgroup.
 This seemed like a great way for our little social butterfly to meet some other kids, and hopefully for me to meet some moms.
 So on the first day after the September long weekend, we walked over.

 There were kids.
 And toys.
 And moms.
 And snacks.
 Sunshine was all over the place, trying to take it all in.
 During the “circle” time, when the children were supposed to sit quietly on little carpet mats and listen to the songs and stories, Sunshine was still bouncing.
 She wanted to sit beside this little friend, then that little friend.
 She wanted to hold the leader’s puppet.
 She wanted to run around the outside of the circle.
 And Lily wanted to eat.

 When it was over and I told Sunshine to say goodbye, she was not happy.
 I almost had to drag her away, kicking and screaming.
 She wanted to stay with the toys and toddlers.
-While I knew that she’d had fun and that it was a good experience for her, it was a lot of work for me.
+While I knew she’d had fun and it was a good experience for her, it was a lot of work for me.
 I’d hoped to connect with some other moms, and that was hard to do when we were both supervising our kids.

+Then one day, we went to playgroup once again.
 Sunshine sat in the circle quietly, without a single whispered threat from me that if she didn’t we’d go home.
 She was the first one ready to play “roll the ball” and even rolled the ball back.
 After snack, she put her dishes away on her own.
 She shared with the other kids.
 And when I said we needed to go, she walked happily out the door with me.

 As I looked back to the first times we went, I was amazed at the change.
 She really has learned a lot about interacting with a group of children, waiting for her turn, following routines in another place, and even that it’s okay to say goodbye because this will happen again another day.